-The installation, preparation for installation and/or repair of a Facility.

-Cropland

-Land used for growing row crops, small grains or hay; includes land which was formerly used as cropland, but is currently enrolled in a government conservation program; also includes pastureland that is classified as Prime Farmland.

-Standard Solar Agricultural Impact Mitigation Agreement

-Deconstruction

-The removal of a Facility from the property of a Landowner and the restoration of that property as provided in the AIMA.

-Deconstruction Plan
+(AIMA)

-A plan prepared by a Professional Engineer, at the Facility's expense, that includes:

-- (1) the estimated Deconstruction cost, in current dollars at the time of filing, for the Facility, considering among other things: - the number of solar panels, racking, and related facilities involved: - ii. the original Construction costs of the Facility; - iii. the size and capacity, in megawatts of the Facility; - iv. the salvage value of the facilities (if all interests in salvage value are subordinate to that of the Financial Assurance holder if abandonment occurs); - v. the Construction method and techniques for the Facility and for other similar facilities; and - (2) a comprehensive detailed description of how the Facility Owner plans to pay for the Deconstruction of the Facility.
+Deconstruction The removal of a Facility from the property of a Landowner and the restoration of that property as provided in the AIMA.
+Deconstruction Plan A plan prepared by a Professional Engineer, at the Facility's expense, that includes: (1) the estimated Deconstruction cost, in current dollars at the time of filing, for the Facility, considering among other things: the number of solar panels, racking, and related facilities involved; ii. the original Construction costs of the Facility; iii. the size and capacity, in megawatts of the Facility; iv. the salvage value of the facilities (if all interests in salvage value are subordinate to that of the Financial Assurance holder if abandonment occurs); v. the Construction method and techniques for the Facility and for other similar facilities; and (2) a comprehensive detailed description of how the Facility Owner plans to pay for the Deconstruction of the Facility.
+Department The Illinois Department of Agriculture (IDOA).
+Financial Assurance A reclamation or surety bond or other commercially available financial assurance that is acceptable to the County, with the County or Landowner as beneficiary.
+Landowner Any person with an ownership interest in property that is used for agricultural purposes and that is party to an Underlying Agreement.
+Prime Farmland Agricultural Land comprised of soils that are defined by the USDA Natural Resources Conservation Service (NRCS) as "Prime Farmland" (generally considered to be the most productive soils with the least input of nutrients and management).
+Professional Engineer An engineer licensed to practice engineering in the State of Illinois.
+Soil and Water Conservation District (SWCD) A unit of local government that provides technical and financial assistance to eligible Landowners for the conservation of soil and water resources.
+Tenant Any person, apart from the Facility Owner, lawfully residing or leasing/renting land that is subject to an Underlying Agreement.
+Topsoil The uppermost layer of the soil that has the darkest color or the highest content of organic matter; more specifically, it is defined as the "A" horizon.
+Underlying Agreement The written agreement between the Facility Owner and the Landowner(s) including, but not limited to, an easement, option, lease, or license under the terms of which another person has constructed, constructs, or intends to construct a Facility on the property of the Landowner.
+Page 4 of 12 Standard Solar AIMA V.8.19.19

-Department

-The Illinois Department of Agriculture (IDOA).

-Financial Assurance

-A reclamation or surety bond or other commercially available financial assurance that is acceptable to the County, with the County or Landowner as beneficiary.

-Landowner

-Any person with an ownership interest in property that is used for agricultural purposes and that is party to an Underlying Agreement.

-Prime Farmland

-Agricultural Land comprised of soils that are defined by the USDA Natural Resources Conservation Service (NRCS) as "Prime Farmland" (generally considered to be the most productive soils with the least input of nutrients and management).

-Professional Engineer

-An engineer licensed to practice engineering in the State of Illinois.

-Soil and Water Conservation District (SWCD)

-A unit of local government that provides technical and financial assistance to eligible Landowners for the conservation of soil and water resources.

-Tenant

-Any person, apart from the Facility Owner, lawfully residing or leasing/renting land that is subject to an Underlying Agreement.

-Topsoil

-The uppermost layer of the soil that has the darkest color or the highest content of organic matter; more specifically, it is defined as the "A" horizon.

-Underlying Agreement

-The written agreement between the Facility Owner and the Landowner(s) including, but not limited to, an easement, option, lease, or license under the terms of which another person has constructed, constructs, or intends to construct a Facility on the property of the Landowner.

-Standard Solar Agricultural Impact Mitigation Agreement

-Underground Cable Electrical power lines installed below the ground surface to be utilized for conveyance of power within a Facility or from a to aid with natural resources conservation.
+Underground Cable Electrical power lines installed below the ground surface to be utilized for conveyance of power within a Facility or from a Commercial Solar Energy Facility to the electric grid.
+USDA Natural Resources An agency of the United States Department of Agriculture that Conservation Service provides America's farmers with financial and technical assistand (NRCS) to aid with natural resources conservation.